-Cheapest car insurance in Louisiana for a bad driving record
+Which company has the cheapest car insurance in Louisiana for a bad driving record?

 Southern Farm Bureau, Safeway Insurance, Progressive provides affordable car insurance for high-risk drivers with bad driving record in Louisiana.